 You throw a greenish-violet bolt of crackling chaotic energies.
-Make a ranged spell attack on a target within range.
+Make a ranged spell attack against a target within range.
 Targets struck by this bolt suffer 2d8 fel damage.

-If the target is already subjected to an active sigil spell, you may force the target to suffer a sigil pulse as if one round passed (does not require a sigil roll to maintain).
+If the target is already subjected to an active sigil spell, they suffer extra fel damage for every sigil effect active.
+This damade is equal to half the original damage dealt by the spell.